Talkala logo

 Can I delete notifications or clear them in bulk?

-Opening an unread notification marks it as read (as you'd expect).
-If you want to clean up without opening each one, use the row delete button for a single item, or the bulk actions at the top of the inbox.
+Opening an unread notification marks it as read.
+If you want to clean up without opening each one, use the row delete button or the bulk actions at the top of the inbox.

 • Delete removes one notification.